SEC’s Sankey: Wave of NCAA waivers ‘creates difficulties’

 “What I’m concerned about is that we’re, like, seeking reasons,” he said.
 “Whether there’s a transfer rule or not, we all should know the same information to be able to make decisions.”

-Sankey has heard coaches say they don’t think the portal is working or healthy for college athletics.
+Sankey said he has heard coaches wonder “Are we doing the right thing?” but indicate they will be active participants in the system.
 He wants to wait and see hard data on how many are graduating and remaining eligible before reaching his own conclusion.

 “We assume the movement, the freedom, is healthy,” Sankey said.
 “I think we need to track the data to see when young people move from Campus A to Campus B for whatever reason, are we assessing the right educational outcomes?”